 If you are looking for a top-notch hidden beach in Costa Rica, Playa Nacascolo is the perfect one.
 Tiny waves, lots of shade and super family-friendly- but you have to know how to get there!
 I’ll share the secret in this article.

 Table of contents

 I’ve been to a LOT of beaches in Costa Rica, and I love to get off the beaten path.
-So I was surprised to learn, on our most recent visit to Playas del Coco, about the hidden gem that is Playa Nacascolo in Costa Rica.
+So I was surprised to learn, on our most recent visit to Playas del Coco, about the hidden gem that is Playa Nacascolo in the Golfo de Papagayo in northern Guanacaste.
 Nacascolo Beach is a perfect day or morning trip from Liberia or any of the nearby beaches such as Playa Ocotal.

 What You Will See

 The coolest part of the Nacascolo Beach experience is the wildlife.
 Right when we arrived at the beach, there was a large family of white-faced monkeys there to greet us!
 There are so many places for them to frolic and play, and they love to be watched.

 (A note of caution- the monkeys are used to being fed by tourists, and can get very aggressive around young children.
 It is best to keep a safe distance.
 They will also attempt to get food if it is not sealed, so I stored all of our food and drinks in sealed Ziploc bags.)